Nataskie/Data-Sceince-Blog-Post/README.md

 ### 6. Deployment
 This analysis is presented in a Jupyter Notebook and summarized in a blog post on my webiste.

+##File Description
 Graphs and plots of the data in this repository:
-- Total Q1 Applications by NAICS Sector.png
+- Total Q1 Applications by NAICS Sector.png - Bar graph PNG of Total Q1 Applications by NAICS Sector
-- Hypothetical April 2025 Business Applications by Sector.png
+- Hypothetical April 2025 Business Applications by Sector.png - Bar graph PNG of Predicted April Applications by NAICS Sector
-- Actual vs Predicted March Applications.png
+- Actual vs Predicted March Applications.png - Scatter Plot PNG of Actual vs. Predicted Values for March Data Sources:
+- bfs_montly.csv - Notebook containing the data analysis
+- bfs_monthly_data_dictionary.pdf - PDF of dataset terms/definitions
+- Vizal Business List.pdf - PDF of Vizal Business List
+- Vizal Business List.img - Image of Vizal Business List

 ---